cfpb/qu/articles/getting_started.md

 ## Prerequisites

-In order to work on _qu_, you need the following languages and tools
+In order to install and use _qu_, you need the following languages and tools installed:
-installed:

 * [Java][]
 * [Node.js][]